Podroma API Guide for Agents

 Podroma converts long-form YouTube podcasts into structured insights:

-a short list of "what's actually worth knowing" from each episode, each
+up to 10 dense, MECE "what's actually worth knowing" takeaways from each

 All endpoints below are public — no API key, no authentication.